 More than 50% of consumers in the U.S. switched service providers in 2013 due to poor customer experiences.
 That’s an increase of 5% over 2012.
 Clearly, customer switching is a problem for U.S. companies.
 But the problem isn’t confined to just the U.S. It affects companies globally as well.
 Worldwide, 66% percent of consumers switched companies in 2013—an increase of 4% over last year.
-If consumer switching isn’t a problem at your consumer, you’re lucky.
+If consumer switching isn’t a problem for your consumer, you’re lucky.
 But that doesn’t mean it can’t become one.
 All it takes is one bad experience for a customer to bolt.
 So how can you prevent customers from switching?
-Provide rich, high-valued customer experiences that exceed customer expectations.
+Provide rich, high-value customer experiences that exceed customer expectations.
 That’s what many of the world’s top service-rated companies do.

 Poor Customer Service

 Poor customer service is among the biggest reasons why consumers switch, if not the biggest.